rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: single case study.
 Evaluating effects and intentions of these bots is difficult, given they have no behavior, though this is not a limitation of the paper so much as the setting.

-Potential Uses: inspiring application model given the real-world impact.
-Classifying users as dormant bots might provide a useful feature (e.g. maybe there are malicious networks with some dormant bots and some active humans).

 **Multitask Learning for Blackmarket Tweet Detection (ASONAM short)**